From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Methods

-\subsection{Information Update and Question Generation}
+\subsubsection{Information Update and Question Generation}

-Task scheduling alone is insufficient to support a fully interactive consultation.
-While the scheduling mechanism specifies the current task $T_C$, the system must dynamically update patient information during dialogue and generate targeted clinical questions.
-Without this closed-loop, even accurately assigned tasks cannot ensure the professionality or coherence of the inquiry.
-To address this, we introduce an information updating and question generation framework atop task scheduling.
+Task scheduling alone is insufficient to support fully interactive consultation.
+The system must dynamically update patient information during dialogue and generate targeted clinical questions to ensure professionality and coherence of inquiry.

-Upon receiving natural language expressions from the Virtual Patient, the Recipient integrates the new information into the existing medical record and incrementally updates the Chief Complaint (CC), History of Present Illness (HPI), and Past History (PH).
-This mechanism allows patient history to evolve across dialogue turns rather than remain at the level of isolated statements, providing a stable context for subsequent tasks.
-Formally:
+Upon receiving natural language expressions from the patient, the \textit{Recipient} agent integrates new information into the existing medical record and incrementally updates CC, HPI, and PH:

 where $\mathcal{C}_{k+1}$ is the complete dialogue up to turn $k+1$, and $F$ denotes the Recipient's update function.
-Iterative application ensures progressive accumulation of medical record information.
+This mechanism allows patient history to evolve across dialogue turns rather than remain at the level of isolated statements.

-After updating HPI, PH, and CC, the \textit{Prompter} generates guiding prompts for the Inquirer to enable more targeted questioning.
-The Prompter integrates multiple inputs: the updated HPI, PH, and CC from the Recipient, and importantly, the current task $T_C$ provided by the Controller.
-By incorporating $T_C$, the Prompter ensures that the generated prompts align precisely with the current task objectives while remaining within the scope of clinician–patient interactions, avoiding irrelevant or redundant queries.
-In effect, the Prompter operationalizes the abstract goals of task scheduling.
+The \textit{Prompter} agent generates guiding prompts for targeted questioning by integrating updated HPI, PH, and CC from the Recipient with the current task $T_C$ from the Controller.
+This ensures generated prompts align precisely with current task objectives while remaining within the scope of clinician–patient interactions.

-Guided by the prompts from the Prompter and the updated medical record, the Inquirer produces context-sensitive clinical questions.
-For a given current task $T_C$, the Inquirer's outputs reflect the scheduling objectives while incorporating the constructed clinical context, maintaining both logical continuity and medical professionalism.
+Guided by prompts from the Prompter and the updated medical record, the \textit{Inquirer} agent produces context-sensitive clinical questions reflecting scheduling objectives while maintaining logical continuity and medical professionalism.

-Additionally, when task $T_1$ has not been completed, the Triager is invoked as an auxiliary component to analyze symptom characteristics and provide triage recommendations.
-It constructs a contextualized clinical interpretation based on structured taxonomies and outputs candidate recommendations for primary and secondary departments.
-This maps unstructured dialogue into a clinically interpretable feature space during the initial triage phase.
-Once $T_1$ is completed, the Triager is no longer called in subsequent rounds.
+Additionally, when task $T_1$ (Triage) has not been completed, the \textit{Triager} agent analyzes symptom characteristics and provides triage recommendations by constructing contextualized clinical interpretations based on structured taxonomies.
+Once $T_1$ is completed, the Triager is no longer invoked.